rewrite123/StyleLab/README.md

 To build for production
 `npm run build`

+There are some decent examples in ./public/index.html that are used for testing

 All the css vars are set in index.scss under :root

 Setting css vars should be done with the stylelab function in the ./dist/style-lab,js file.